 Cook until the vegetables are just cooked through.
 The green beans will be done before the rest of the vegetables, so be certain to watch them closely.

-Heat 1 tbsp olive oil in a medium saucepan set over medium-high heat.
+Heat 1 tablespoon olive oil in a medium saucepan set over medium-high heat.
 Add 8 oz.
 Israeli couscous and stir constantly until the couscous is lightly golden brown.

 Slowly pour in the heated broth, reduce the heat to medium-low and cover.
 Cook until the couscous is al dente, about 12 minutes.
 If you find that the couscous is not quite done, but not all of the liquid is absorbed, add 1-2 tablespoons of hot water and cook until the liquid is absorbed.